🧑⚕️ New Patients Save 50% on their Consultation! 💰 Limited-Time Offer. ⏰ T&Cs Apply ✨ Call Now!

 • Breasts that both look and feel ‘natural’.

 • Easy acceptance by your body.
-Using you own body fat means that your body will accept the fat and not reject it or react to it in adverse ways as can happen with breast implants.
+Using you own body fat means that your body will not reject it or react to it in adverse ways as can happen with breast implants.

 • No Risk of ‘Capsular Contracture’ As every inserted breast implant is ‘foreign’ to the body, the body forms a fibrous envelope around it known as a ‘capsule’.
 This fibrous capsule is not harmful but, in some women, this capsule can shrink like ‘shrink wrap’ and compress the implant enough to make the breast feel firm and look out of shape.
-This complication is known as Capsular Contracture and it is the commonest cause of repeat surgery after breast implants.
-In contrast, ‘capsules’ DO NOT form around transferred fat.
+This complication is known as Capsular Contracture and is the commonest cause of repeat surgery after breast implants.
+In contrast, ‘capsules’ DO NOT form around transferred fat and accordingly, there is NO risk of Capsular Contracture.

-• It avoids many of the other potential complications of breast implants.
-Although most breast augmentations with implants proceed uneventfully and deliver high satisfaction rates for patients, potential complications do exist that could require repeat surgery.
-Fat Transfer Breast Augmentation avoids such issues from implants.
+• It avoids other potential complications of breast implants.
+Many types of complications from breast implants require repeat surgery.
+Fat Transfer Breast Augmentation avoids these.

 • No visible scars on the breasts.
-Only the donor sites will have one or more small incisions the scars of which will fade over time.
+Only the donor sites will have small incisions, the scars of which will fade over time.

 The Cons:

-• Donor areas for Fat Transfer must contain enough fat.
-Typically, the amount of fat that becomes finally available for transfer after it has been processed is only around 50% of the amount harvested.
+• Donor Areas for Fat Transfer Breast Augmentation must hold enough fat.
+This is because typically, the amount of fat that becomes finally available for transfer after it has been processed is only around 50% of the amount harvested.

 • The increase in breast size is limited.
 Breast Augmentation by Fat Transfer is limited to around 1 cup size for every 250-400cc of fat injected.
-If a greater breast size is desired, more than one Fat Transfer session will be required.
+If a greater breast size is desired, more than one Breast Fat Transfer session could be required.

-Fat Transfers are generally considered safe procedures but as with any surgery, potential risks and complications do exist.
+Breast Fat Transfers are generally considered safe but as with any surgery, potential risks and complications do exist.

 The first three risks listed below are preventable by avoiding large volume Fat Transfers.